Do you sell gift cards?

 Do you have gluten-free or vegan pizzas?

 Yes we do!
 Our handmade crusts and our tomato sauce are already vegan, and we have lots of vegan topping options.
-At this time we do not carry vegan cheese.
+We even have vegan cheese.
 Our cauliflower crusts are gluten-free, but not vegan.
 We take extra care, using a different oven and a different part of the kitchen for our gluten-free pizzas, but due to the invasive nature of the extra-fine flour we use for our pizza dough, we cannot guarantee that there is absolutely no cross-contamination.

 Can I call ahead with my order to dine in?